-

 Autism Zimbabwe

-The Autism Organisation of Zimbabwe is a Private Voluntary Organisation established in 2011 to support children with Autism Spectrum Disorders (ASD) through skills training, specialised therapies, and public education.
-Committed to enhancing the quality of life for children with autism, the organisation provides person-centred support tailored to individual needs.
-Through this campaign, the organisation seeks to raise $9,800 to upgrade its therapy infrastructure with essential tools that foster a stimulating and inclusive environment.
+Through this campaign, the organisation seeks to raise $10,000 to upgrade its therapy infrastructure with essential tools that foster a stimulating and inclusive environment.
 Items needed include musical instruments, noise-cancellation headphones, sensory and exercise equipment (such as trampolines, gym balls, and balance beams), weighted vests, deep pressure tools, communication aids, modified grippers, scooter boards, vibrators, and drums.
 Your support will help children with autism access the resources they need to grow, learn, and thrive.

 -